 Penn State Department of Statistics has been home to the Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) since 2014.
 CAUSE programs are utilized by approximately 1 in 5 statistics instructors nationally in collaboration with 74 institutional members.
 Its mission is to support the advancement of undergraduate statistics education, in four target areas: resources, professional development, outreach, and research.
-Dennis Pearl is co-Founder and Director of CAUSE, Kari Lock Morgan is Associate Director for Professional Development, and Matt Beckman is an Associate Director for Research, a role and title he shares with Laura Le at University of Minnesota.
+Dennis Pearl is co-Founder and Director of CAUSE and Matt Beckman is an Associate Director for Research, a role and title he shares with Laura Le at University of Minnesota.

 Faculty and Student Research Collaborations

 NLP-assisted formative assessment feedback

 Graduate student Susan Lloyd worked with Matthew Beckman and Dennis Pearl, in collaboration with computational linguist Rebecca Passonneau and her students Zhaohui Li and Zekun Wang, to investigate NLP-assisted formative assessment feedback for short-answer tasks in large enrollment statistics classes.